 Please follow these guidelines when you first submit your article for consideration for publication.
-If accepted, we will send you more detailed instructions for preparation of your final manuscript, which can also be found on our website as a PDF (Guidelines for the Submission of Final Manuscripts in Popular Music).
+If accepted, we will send you more detailed instructions for preparation of your final manuscript-

 Online vs Paper Submission

 We normally accept only electronic submissions.
 If you are unable to submit electronically, contact the Editor who will assist you.